tzshun/AprioriWithSequence/README.md

 In the function loadDataSet(), you should prepare your data in a two-dimensional array.
 Such as data = [['1', '5', '1'], ['2', '4', '3'], ['1', '2', '5', '1','3'], ['2', '5', '1','2', '3']]

-Then, the result will be generate after running the code.
+Then, the result will be generated after running the code.

+# Frequent itemsets
 Frequent 1 itemset: ['1', '5', '2', '4', '3']
 Frequent 1 itemset support: {'1': 0.75, '5': 0.75, '2': 0.75, '4': 0.25, '3': 0.75}
 Frequent 2 itemset: ['1,5', '5,1', '2,4', '2,3', '4,3', '1,2', '1,3', '5,3', '2,1', '2,5', '5,2']